-- Weight bearing/Crutches You may put as much weight on your leg as feels comfortable.
-Crutches are to be used until your follow up appointment.
-Avoid strenuous activity until you are seen by the doctor. - Elevation Keep your leg elevated on one to two pillows (above the level of your heart) as much as possible for the first 24-48 hours following surgery.
+- Weight bearing/Crutches-you may put as much weight on your leg as feels comfortable, but it may take up to a week to be full weight bearing without using crutches. - Immobilizer/Brace- if used may be removed after one week unless otherwise instructed. - Elevation-keep your leg elevated on one to two pillows (above the level of your heart) as much as possible for the first 24-48 hours following surgery.
 After the first few days and you begin increasing your activity, plan several rest periods throughout the day and elevate your leg above the level of your heart.
-This will help to relieve the swelling and pain. - Exercises Until you resume more normal activity, work at pumping your ankles frequently (every 1-2 hours).
-This helps with circulation and preventing blood clots from forming. - Driving May be performed at least 24 hours after surgery as long as you are not taking Narcotics, can bend your knee to 90 degrees and you are able to forcefully and safely operate the brake pedal. - School Students usually return to school within a few days after surgery. - Work Light sedentary jobs can often be resumed in a few days.
-Return to heavy or strenuous occupations may take up to 6 weeks or more.
+This will help to relieve the swelling and pain. - Exercises-until you resume more normal activity, work on ankle pumps and quad sets every 1-2 hours throughout the day.
+(Refer to the exercise sheet you were given). - o Range of motion exercises include: Quadriceps sets, Straight leg raises, and Heel slides.
+Follow the instructions below for when to begin these exercises. - Driving may be performed at least 24 hours after surgery as long as you are not taking Narcotics, can bend your knee to 90 degrees and you are able to forcefully and safely operate the brake pedal. - Physical Therapy- may begin after your follow up appointment. - School- Students usually return to school within a few days after surgery. - Work- Light sedentary jobs can often be resumed within a few days.
+Return to heavy or strenuous occupations may take several weeks.
 You will need to discuss returning to work with your doctor. - Avoid strenuous activity involving your knee until you are seen by the doctor or PA.

-FOLLOW UP APPOINTMENT
+FOLLOW UP APPOINTMENT:

 - You should be seen in the office for follow up 10-14 days following your surgery.
 A wound check, details of your surgery and expectations will be reviewed.
 Call the office today if you do not already have an appointment. - OAM has a physician available by phone 24 hours per day for EMERGENCY orthopaedic needs.
 Routine questions, including requests for pain medication, are best handled during weekday business hours.
-(616) 459-7101.
+(616) 459-7101